WXPR

 WXPR (91.7 FM) is a community-licensed public radio station serving north central Wisconsin and adjacent areas of Michigan's Upper Peninsula.
 Licensed to Rhinelander, Wisconsin, United States, the station is owned by White Pine Community Broadcasting, a nonprofit educational corporation.
-WXPR is a National Public Radio member station as well as an affiliate of Native Voice One, with Native Voice One providing most of their overnight programming.
+WXPR is a National Public Radio member station as well as an affiliate of Native Voice One.
 The studios are at 28 N. Stevens St. in downtown Rhinelander, in a historic building previously occupied by the local newspaper.
 The transmitter is off Oneida County Highway A between Sugar Camp and Three Lakes, Wisconsin, southwest of Thunder Lake.

 The station operates satellite WXPW at 91.9 FM in Wausau.
 In a share-time arrangement, WXPW shares 91.9 with WLBL-FM, the Wausau outlet for Wisconsin Public Radio's Ideas Network.
 WXPW airs from 6 p.m. to 4 a.m. from Monday through Thursday and from 6 p.m. on Friday to 5 p.m. on Sunday.